 The camera can charge the batteries when they are attached to the camera and the DC power Adaptor is connected.
 The camera charges the batteries only when the camera is off and the power Adaptor is connected.
-While the batteries are charging the DC Power LED will blink amber.
+While the batteries are charging the DC Power LED blinks amber until communication is established.
+The LED is solid amber when communication is established and the batteries are charging.
+The LED is green when communication is not established (incompatible battery) and the batteries are not charging.

-NOTE: Some unapproved batteries will not charge on the camera.
+NOTE: Incompatible batteries will not charge on the camera.